PhysiCell-Tools/Studio-Guide/README.md

 ---
 ## Dependencies

 We recommend installing the [Anaconda Python distribution](https://www.anaconda.com/products/individual) to have the necessary Python modules (used by the GUI, data parsing, and visualization).
+However, if you prefer to attempt a more minimal approach, e.g., using your system's Python, we have provided a `requirements.txt` and an `environment.yml` in the Studio repository to use with either `pip` or `conda`.
 In the future, we plan to provide a self-contained Studio bundled package.

 ---
 ## Installing and Running